JagarJaguar/startup/README.md

 - [x] **User login and logout** - Users can login to their accounts using their username and password.
 Will throw an error if credentials are incorrect or user does not exist.
 - [x] **Stores data in MongoDB** - User messages are stored in MongoDB.
 - [x] **Stores credentials in MongoDB** - User data is stored in MongoDB.
 - [x] **Restricts functionality based on authentication** - Users cannot access chat unless they are logged in.
+The `verifyAuth` middleware prevents unauthenticated users from accessing `/messages` or `/message`.

 ## 🚀 WebSocket deliverable